Augustyniak/RATreeView/README.md

 RATreeView is implemented using ARC.

 ##Installation
 To use RATreeView in your app, just drag RATreeView class files into your project.
 You can also setup RATreeView in your project using Pods (' pod "RATreeView" ' in your Podfile).

+Nextly, just import RATreeView.h header file and use it!

 ##Introduction